Ronan plans to sell €960,000 apartment to council for social housing

 The voluminous planning documents lodged with the appeals board are accompanied by a promotional video for the scheme.

-The voiceover proclaims that the “landmark” development “completes what will be a bustling dockland area where more 20,000 will live and work”.
+The voiceover proclaims the “landmark” development “completes what will be a bustling dockland area where more than 20,000 will live and work”.

 It continues: “And it will happen.
-They always make it happen ...
-People will live there there – make futures there – maybe dream up – no – upwards and onwards to even better things.”
+They always make it happen...
+People will live there – make futures there – maybe dream up – no – upwards and onwards to even better things.”

 Almost anticipating objections against the planned scheme, the voiceover continues: “and the usual commentary and backlash we all love so much fades away to reveal – well – it is going to be incredible.
 Where will you be?”

-In the planning documentation lodged, Mr Ronan states that “Dublin needs to grow responsibly to meet future demands for a growing population and a growing economy”.
+In the planning documentation lodged, Mr Ronan says: “Dublin needs to grow responsibly to meet future demands for a growing population and a growing economy.

 Planning scheme

-The North Lotts & Grand Canal Dock Planning Scheme 2014 for the area states that building up to 10 storeys high can be allowed and planning consultants for the Ronan Group, Tom Phillips & Associates acknowledge that the proposal breaches building heights in the scheme.
+The North Lotts & Grand Canal Dock Planning Scheme 2014 for the area states that building up to 10 storeys high can be allowed, and planning consultants for the Ronan Group, Tom Phillips & Associates, acknowledge the proposal breaches building heights in the scheme.

-However, Mr Phillips contends that the height limitations in the 2014 scheme are not in accordance with strategic planning policy at national level.
+However, Mr Phillips says the height limitations in the 2014 scheme are not in accordance with strategic planning policy at national level.

-He argues that planning permission should be granted as the 2014 North Lotts Planning Scheme “is out of date” and does not adequately respond to current national and international circumstances.
+He says planning permission should be granted as the 2014 North Lotts Planning Scheme “is out of date” and does not adequately respond to current national and international circumstances.

-Mr Phillips argues planning permission should also be granted as the subject lands can help solve the housing crisis and that national policy specifically seeks to avoid blanket height restrictions.
+Mr Phillips says planning permission should also be granted as the subject lands can help solve the housing crisis, and national policy specifically seeks to avoid blanket height restrictions.

-Mr Phillips states that the development meets many, if not all, criteria set out by national policy in terms of suitability for a high-density development incorporating taller buildings and that there is ample justification for An Bord Pleanála to permit to materially contravention the Development Plan and Local Area Plan concerning building heights.
+The development meets many, if not all, criteria set out by national policy in terms of suitability for a high-density development incorporating taller buildings, and there is ample justification for An Bord Pleanála to permit to material contravention of the Development Plan and Local Area Plan concerning building heights, Mr Phillips says.

 A decision is due on the application in May.